 - (a) List the first 6 rows of all columns of df where Sepal_Length is larger than 5.5.
 This can be done by typing df %>% filter(Sepal_Length>5.5) %>% head %>% print. - 11.
 Combine the two previous exercises into one line (that is, put both the select and filter operations into one line using the dplyr pipeline. - 12.
 Another useful RDD operation is "group_by."
-We can compute the average sepal length, as well as the number of observations, by each of the three iris species:

-df2 <- df %>% group_by(Species) %>% summarize(mean = mean(Sepal_Length), count = n()) %>% head %>% print. - 13.
+We can compute the average sepal length, as well as the number of observations, by each of the three iris species: df2 <- df %>% group_by(Species) %>% summarize(mean = mean(Sepal_Length), count = n()) %>% head %>% print. - 13.
 Finally, a common RDD operation is to sort.
-We can sort (arrange()) the above "grouped by" RDD by any of the three variables it contains. - (a) Re-execute the previous call, this time assigning df2 to the output. - (b) Now use the arrange() function to sort the result ascending by species name: df2 %>% arrange(Species) %>% head %>% print - 7.
-Go to www.overleaf.com and create another.tex document, this time naming it PS4_LastName.tex.
+We can sort (arrange()) the above "grouped by" RDD by any of the three variables it contains. - (a) Re-execute the previous call, this time assigning df2 to the output. - (b) Now use the arrange() function to sort the result ascending by species name: df2 %>% arrange(Species) %>% head %>% print Note: I got an error when using arrange() so you may not get this step to work - 7.
+Go to www.overleaf.com and create another .tex document, this time naming it PS4_LastName.tex.
 In it, tell me about some data sources that you would be interested in scraping from.
-These could be, for example: classical texts from Project Gutenberg, tweets that include a particular hashtag, college or professional sports statistics, financial market data, etc. For anything you are interested in, there is almost surely data that is freely available on the internet, and most data sources come with highly accessible APIs for R or Python. - In another part of your .tex file, answer the questions raised in the various parts of the previous question. - 8.
-Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER using your SFTP client of choice (or via scp from your laptop terminal).
-You may also copy and paste your .tex file from your browser directly into your terminal via nano if you prefer, but you will need to use SFTP or scp to transer the PDF.5 - 9.
+These could be, for example: classical texts from Project Gutenberg, tweets that include a particular hashtag, college or professional sports statistics, financial market data, etc. For anything you are interested in, there is almost surely data that is freely available on the internet, and most data sources come with highly accessible APIs for R or Python.

+In another part of your .tex file, answer the questions raised in the various parts of the previous question.

+- 8. Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER.
+There are many ways to do this; you may ask an AI chatbot or simply drag-and-drop using VS Code.
+Do not put these files in your fork on your personal laptop; otherwise git will detect a merge conflict and that will be a painful process to resolve. - 9.
 You should turn in the following files: .tex, .pdf, and two .R scripts.
-Make sure that these files each have the correct naming convention (see top of this problem set for directions) and are located in the correct directory (i.e. ~/DScourseS21/ProblemSets/PS4).
+Make sure that these files each have the correct naming convention (see top of this problem set for directions) and are located in the correct directory (i.e. ~/DScourseS24/ProblemSets/PS4).